Do New Windows Increase Property Value? Energy Efficiency Matters

 Saving energy and boosting the marketability of your home

 One perk of replacing your windows is the monthly energy savings.
-According to the government-backed symbol for efficiency, Energy Star, you can shrink your energy bill by 12% on average annually if you use energy-efficient windows and skylights.
-This amounts to $101-$583 a year when replacing single-pane replacements, and $27-$197 a year for double-pane replacements.
+According to the government-backed symbol for efficiency, Energy Star, you can shrink your energy bill by 13% on average annually if you use energy-efficient windows and skylights.
+This amounts to up to $568 in savings per year when replacing single-pane replacements, and up to $373 for double-pane replacements.

+According to Angi, energy-efficient upgrades including Low-E coating, tinting, laminating, and weatherstripping can cost between $50 and $1,650 per window.
 If you live in your home for a few years after replacing the windows, you’ll see a benefit from lower utilities and a possible discount on your home insurance.
-The couple years of utility savings you’d get from more efficient windows, combined with the ROI when you sell might make the initial investment more palatable.
+The couple years of utility savings you’d get from more efficient windows, combined with the ROI when you sell, might make the initial investment more palatable.

 Tax credits for energy-efficient upgrades

 In addition to utility savings, you’ll benefit come tax season if you install energy-efficient windows, skylights, and doors.
-Not all your windows need to be replaced to qualify, and also applies for the creation of new windows and skylights.
-For windows and skylights, you’ll get a 10% tax credit up to $200.
+Not all your windows need to be replaced to qualify, and this also applies to the creation of new windows and skylights.
+For windows and skylights, you can get a 10% tax credit up to $200.
 Simply file the Residential Energy Credit IRS form 5695 during tax time.

-To really maximize your return, tackle this project a few years before you sell, so you can enjoy the energy savings and tax credits and all in all, get a little more out of this purchase.
-That way too, instead of one large payment, you can break it up into manageable installments if necessary.
+To maximize your return, tackle this project a few years before you sell so you can enjoy the energy savings and tax credits and all in all get a little more out of this purchase.
+That way, instead of one large payment, you can also break it up into manageable installments if necessary.

 Curb appeal